Slovenia in the Eurovision Song Contest 2022: At Eurovision

 In Slovenia, the semi-finals were broadcast on TV SLO 2 and the final was broadcast on TV SLO 1, with commentary by Andrej Hofer.
-The first semi-final and the final were also be broadcast on Radio Maribor, Radio Val 202 and on RTVSLO’s 4D platform, with commentary by Maruša Kerec.
+The first semi-final and the final were also broadcast on Radio Maribor, Radio Val 202 and on RTVSLO's 4D platform, with commentary by Maruša Kerec.
 The Slovene spokesperson, who announced the top 12-point score awarded by the Slovenian jury during the final, was Lorella Flego, who previously announced the points for Slovenia in both 2012 and 2021.

 Semi-final

 LPS took part in technical rehearsals on 30 April and 4 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

 The Slovenian performance featured LPS scattered across the stage encircling a giant disco ball, with drummer Gašper Hlupič positioned above the disco ball on a tall black drum kit.
 The band members were dressed in 1960s inspired suits with burgundy being the predominant colour theme of the performance.
 The camera work was carried out in a way that rotated around the disco ball and band members for the entirety of the Slovenian show.

 At the end of the show, Slovenia was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 This was the second consecutive absence of Slovenia from the final, having last appeared in 2019.
 It was later revealed that Slovenia placed seventeenth (last) in the semi-final, receiving a total of just 15 points: 8 points from the televoting and 7 points from the juries.
 This marked Slovenia's worst Eurovision performance since 2013 and the second time the nation finished in last place in the semi-final.